BenBBear/3dgan/README.md

 Generate 3D Objects using 3d Deconvolutional Neural  Network and GAN.

-Take chairs as examples, here are some generation results:
+Take chairs as examples, here are some generation results, you can directly run the ipython notebook

 ![](data/tf_model_temp_save/gan_feature_matching_volume_soft_softmax/1.png)